rrodrigodlima/rrodrigodlima/README.md

 ### Hi there 👋
-Hello, my name is Rodrigo, im from Salvador, Brazil and actualy studying Web Development at Trybe 🚀.
+Hello, my name is Rodrigo, im from Salvador, Brazil.
+Web Developer Fullstack 🚀.

 <h3> 👨🏻•💻 About Me </h3>